Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 I wonder if it took coronavirus and the subsequent economic collapse to force the same thing.

-Rauchway: The Depression laid bare the vulnerability of middle class people and urban professionals who thought they were immune.
+Rauchway: The Depression laid bare the vulnerability of middle-class people and urban professionals who thought they were immune.

-What the pandemic showed was how deeply unjust and non-functional many parts of our society are, in a way a lot of us had been oblivious to.
+What the pandemic showed was how deeply unjust and nonfunctional many parts of our society are, in a way a lot of us had been oblivious to.
 With the schools closed, it suddenly became apparent how many children rely on schools for food.

 There are lots of ways the pandemic revealed how we’ve allowed our civic bonds to decay.